 Recent Traffic Patterns

-On GA, if you select Acquisition > Channels > Social > Pinterest, you can see a detailed report on recent traffic patterns.
+In GA, select Acquisition > Channels > Social > Pinterest, to see a detailed report on recent traffic patterns.

-Set the timeline for the last 30 days to see which days your site had the highest traffic from Pinterest.
+Set the timeline for the last 30 days.
+Then, you’ll see which days your site had the highest traffic from Pinterest.

 You can also use Google Analytics to see which of your posts performed the best in the past.